potassco/coom-suite/docs/examples/travel-bike.md

 The Travel Bike is a product configuration problem written in the [COOM\[X\]][xoom] language fragment.

+In addition to the City Bike,
+it contains numeric features and constraints involving arithmetics and aggregate functions.

 !!! info "Acknowledgements"
     The Travel Bike example has been provided by [denkbares].